YKW-Modding/yo-docs/modding-guides/gettingstarted.md

 ![Screenshot of cfg.bin editor](assets/newRootEntry.png)
 If you see a green entry (in this case the root entry/tree), then the entry in question is unsaved.
 You can click the save button to save the change.
-Additionally, if an error occurs (i.e. you try to open something that isn't a `cfg.bin`) you'll see somethng on the bottom left of the UI.
+Additionally, if an error occurs (i.e. you try to open something that isn't a `cfg.bin`) you'll see something on the bottom left of the UI.
 In this case, before I took the screenshot, I made a root entry without a name.

 Next you can right click an entry to see a list of buttons.
 I won't cover them as they are very self-explanatory, but I will show a picture!
 ![Screenshot of cfg.bin editor](assets/entryControls.png)